sveetch/flechette-insolente/README.rst

 * At least, the basic usage with command arguments seems a possible escape of the hell of Protocol buffers, but it would need to checked on performance.
 Also command and popen would be less flexible;

-**On hold, i need to find someone with a recent machine which have protoc>=3.19.0 to continue explore.**